Viking raid warfare and tactics: Warships

 Much of the Vikings' success was due to the technical superiority of their shipbuilding.
+The English and Frankish kingdoms lacked the naval ability to strike at Viking bases.
 Their ships proved to be very fast.
 Their build was not designed for battle at sea, as this was a form of warfare that the Vikings very rarely engaged in, but these long narrow ships could accommodate 50–60 seamen who powered the ship by rowing, as well as a complement of warriors, and so able to carry sizeable forces at speed to land wherever advantageous.
 Due to their shallow draft, Viking ships could land directly on sandy beaches rather than docking in well-fortified harbours.
 Viking ships made it possible to land practically anywhere on a coast and to navigate rivers in Britain and on the Continent, with raids reported far up rivers such as the Elbe, the Weser, the Rhine, the Seine and the Loire, the Thames, and many more.
 Vikings also navigated the extensive network of rivers in Eastern Europe, but they would more often engage in trade than in raiding.

 Depending on local resources, the ships were mainly built from strong oak, though some with pine, but all with riven (split) and then hewn planks that preserved the wood grain unbroken, resulting in light, but very strong and flexible strakes.
+Sails were adopted in the 8th century, and the Vikings made improvements to ship hulls over time.
 Steering was accomplished with a single rudder in the stern.
 There was a relatively short mast that allowed fast rigging and unrigging.
 The low mast, built for speed when the winds were favourable, could often easily pass under bridges erected in rivers.
 These masts were designed to maneuver under the fortified bridges that Charles the Bald of West Francia created from 848 to 877.
-These boats have a shallow draft of around a meter of water.
+These boats have a shallow draft of around a metre of water.
 Viking longships were built with speed and flexibility in mind, which allowed Norse builders to craft strong yet elegant ships.
-The close to 28 meters long and five meters wide Gokstad ship is often cited as an example of a typical Viking ship.
+Close to 28 metres long and five metres wide, the Gokstad ship is often cited as an example of a typical Viking ship.

-Variants of these longships were built with a deeper hull for transporting goods, but what they added in hull depth and durability they sacrificed in speed and mobility.
+Initially, Viking ships were all purpose vehicles.
+Variants of these longships were then built with a deeper hull for transporting goods, but what they added in hull depth and durability they sacrificed in speed and mobility.
 These cargo ships were built to be sturdy and solid, rather than Drakkar warships which were built to be fast.
 There is a mention of the Knörr being used as warships in poems written by skalds.
 Specifically, the poem "Lausavisor" by Vígfúss Víga-Glúmsson describes a Knörr being used as a battleship.